What Is Racial Equity?

 In the adjoining neighborhood is a family of three, the Jones.
 The Jones’ neighborhood has plenty of fresh food markets, a robust bus system, parks, health centers and good schools.
 Families flock there because all of these services translate to economic opportunity and good health.
 Most of the families who live in this neighborhood, including the Jones, are White.

 The racial composition of their neighborhoods didn’t just happen on their own.
-Whether a neighborhood has decent housing, good schools, and well-paying jobs is determined by multiple, institutional policies and practices.
+Who lives in which neighborhood and whether that neighborhood has decent housing, good schools, and well-paying jobs is determined by multiple, institutional policies and practices.
 Whether intentionally or not, these policies and practices have often discriminated by race, which is why we see so much difference in life outcomes based on race.

 For example, in King County, Washington, there is a 10-year life expectancy difference between zip codes where residents are predominantly White and zip codes where residents are predominantly people of color.